Frequently Asked Questions

 Do you offer online therapy?

-Yes, I offer secure video sessions for clients located in California, New York, Florida, and Vermont.
+Yes, I offer secure video sessions for clients located in California, New York, and Florida.
 This can be a convenient and effective option if you prefer to meet from home.

 Do you offer in-person appointments?